unibo-spe/spe-slides/content/10-ddd/_index.md

 ## Services

-> Functional objects encapsulating the business logic of the software (commonly stateless & identity-less),
+> _Functional_ objects encapsulating the _business logic_ of the software
-> e.g. operations spanning through several entities, objects, aggregates, etc.
+> <br> e.g. operations spanning through _several_ entities, objects, aggregates, etc.

 ### Purpose

-- Reifying control-related aspects of the software
+- Reifying _control-related_ aspects of the software
-- Wiring aggregates, entities, and value objects together
+- _Wiring_ aggregates, entities, and value objects _together_
-- Exposing coarse-grained functionalities to the users
+- Exposing _coarse-grained functionalities_ to the users
-- Providing a façade for the domain
+- Providing a _façade_ for the domain
 - Make the business logic evolvable, interchangeable, replaceable

 ### Remarks

-- Services may be exposed via ReSTful API
+- Services may be _exposed_ via ReSTful API
-- Should be designed keeping current uses cases into account
+- Should be designed keeping _current uses cases_ into account (i.e. design services to be _purpose-specific_)
-    + entities/objects should support future use cases, too
+    + entities/objects should support _future use cases_, too (i.e. design entities/objects to be _general purpose_)

 ---

 ## Services (constraints)

-- They are usually identity-less, stateless objects
+- They are usually _identity-less_, _stateless_ objects

 - May be implemented as classes in OOP languages
-    + or bare functions in functional languages
+    + or bare _functions_ in functional languages

-- Commonly provide procedures to do business-related stuff
+- Commonly provide _procedures_ to do business-related stuff
-    + e.g. a particular operation
+    + e.g. a particular operation...
-        * concerning some particular aggregate root
+        * ... concerning some particular aggregate root
-        * which does not support it directly
+        * ... which does not support it directly through its methods
-        * because the operation is use-case specific
+        * ... because the operation is use-case specific
     + e.g. proxying an external service
-    + e.g. a complex operation involving aggregates, repositories, factories, etc.
+    + e.g. a complex operation involving several aggregates, repositories, factories, etc.

 - Non-trivial implementations should take care of
-    + supporting concurrent access to the service’s facilities
+    + supporting _concurrent access_ to the service’s facilities
-    + exposing domain events to the external world
+    + exposing _domain events_ to the external world

 ---

 ## Services (example)

-{{< plantuml >}}
+{{< plantuml height="70vh" >}}
 interface OrderManagementService {
     + void performOrder(Order order)
 }